 “Any signal within the secondary 80 MHz channel at or above -56 dBm.”

-The first two bullets above are the same as 802.11n.
+Note: The first two bullets above are the same as 802.11n.

-The conditions for secondary 40 MHz channel and secondary 80 MHz channel are the same as 11ac for 80 MHz and 160 MHz channels, respectively.
+The conditions for secondary 40 MHz channel and secondary 80 MHz channel are the same as 802.11ac for 80 MHz and 160 MHz channels, respectively.
 Since the power spectral density is the same for each case, the CCA performance will be comparable for the various bandwidths.